kariy/rika-chan/README.md

 # `starknet-cast`

 A command-line tool for performing RPC calls to the StarkNet network.
-Similar to the one found in [foundry](https://github.com/foundry-rs/foundry/tree/master/cast).

 ## Features